sloev/data-pie/README.md

 pots lets the user change variables in the pure data patch audio out / in lets the standalone box function as effect or source

-Libpd and python on Raspberry pi
+Dependencies
 --------------------------------

+##Libpd and python on Raspberry pi
 This tutorial assumes you are running raspbian on your pi and that you have your pi connected to the internets